piersfinlayson/pico-samples/dma/README.md

 DMA: memcpy of 65536 bytes took 479us, CPU didn't have time to count
 ```

-I make 132us to be 16,500 clock cycles (at 125MHz) which makes sense as the DMA transfer will take a minimum of 16,384 clock cycles (one cycle per byte), plus some overhead (not least because in dma_channel_configure some stuff is done before the DMA transfer is started).
+I make 132us to be 16,500 clock cycles (at 125MHz) which makes sense as the DMA transfer will take a minimum of 16,384 clock cycles (one cycle per 32-bit chunk), plus some overhead (not least because in dma_channel_configure some stuff is done before the DMA transfer is started).

 During 16,500 clock cycles, the CPU counts to 2048.
 That's around 8 clock cycles per count.
 The assembler the compiler is generating for this counting while loop is, I think: